-The Surah refers to what will happen on the day of judgement.
-The first five ayats mentions the events that will happen like the flattening of the earth and the splitting of the sky.
+The Surah sheds some light into what will happen on the day of judgement.
+The first five ayat mention what events will take place like the flattening of the earth and the splitting of the sky.

 Ayat 6 to 15 mentions disparity between those who have been “given [their] book in [their] right hand” and have a joyful reckoning, and those who will not.